aristanetworks/ansible-cvp/README.md

 This example outlines how to use `arista.cvp` to create a containers topology on Arista CloudVision.

+Some playbook examples are provided in [__`examples`__](examples/) folder with information about how to built a test environment.

+Below is a very basic example to build a container tology on a CloudVision platform assuming you have 3 veos named `veos0{1,3}` and a configlet named `alias`

 ```yaml
 ---
 - name: Playbook to demonstrate cv_container module.